suhaschalak/IRIS_FLOWER_CLASSIFICATION/README.md

+# TASK-1

-# Iris Flower Species Classification
+# Iris Flower Classification

 ## Project Description
 Classify the iris flower species from the measurements of sepal length and width, along with petal length and width.
 The author tries out a suite of several machine learning models, compares their accuracies, and finally deploys the best one by using Gradio to make it readily accessible to a user.
 The dataset applied here is the classic Iris dataset, which has long been used in pattern recognition.